CybercentreCanada/assemblyline4_docs/docs/CLI/client.md

     * By passing the argument `alert=True`, the system will generate an alert if the score is over 500
     * By passing the argument `nq='notification_queue_name'`, you can use the client to poll a notification queue for a message indicating if the analysis has completed
-        * If you don't care about when the analysis completes, then you can omit the `nq` argument and ignore the subsequent code that interacts with the notification queue
+        * If you don't need to know about when the analysis completes, then you can omit the `nq` argument and ignore the subsequent code that interacts with the notification queue

     ```python
     ingest_id = al_client.ingest(path='/pathto/file.txt', nq='notification_queue_name', params=settings, metadata=my_meta)

     # If you use a notificaton queue you can get your asynchronous results with:
     from time import sleep
-    ingest_results = al_client.ingest.get_message("notification_queue_name")
+    message = al_client.ingest.get_message("notification_queue_name")
     while not message:
         ingest_results = al_client.ingest.get_message("notification_queue_name")
         # Poll every second